Mary Hancock McLean: Emmaus Home for Girls

-In 1904, Dr. Mary Hancock McLean opened the Emmaus Home for Girls with a group of women from local Protestant churches in response to the opening of the Louisiana Purchase Exposition that spring.
+In 1904, McLean opened the Emmaus Home for Girls with a group of women from local Protestant churches in response to the opening of the Louisiana Purchase Exposition that spring.
 Many rural women flocked to St. Louis to look for work and take part in the excitement of urban life.
 However, most earned less than five dollars per week for a ten-hour working day and suffered exploitation due to their lack of employment skills.
 This home was created in order to shelter female transients "from temptation in all forms."

 The home remained open after the fair closed and affiliated with the Young Women's Christian Association (YWCA) in 1905, for which McLean served on the board of directors.
 She was especially concerned with these young girls' health and hygiene.
 McLean gave them physical examinations and uncovered many cases of heart disease and untreated rheumatic fever.
 Furthermore, she aided the organization in its construction of a gymnasium, sponsored instruction in posture and health, expanded the YWCA's programs into factories and department stores, and introduced sex education into a preventative health program.